Equivalent parameters for series thermoelectrics

 \section{Abstract}

 We study the physical processes at work at the interface of two thermoelectric generators (TEGs) thermally and electrically connected in series.
-We show and explain how these process impact on the system's performance: the derivation of the equivalent electrical series resistance yields a term whose physical meaning is thoroughly discussed.
+We show and explain how these processes impact on the system's performance: the derivation of the equivalent electrical series resistance yields a term whose physical meaning is thoroughly discussed.
 We demonstrate that this term must exist as a consequence of thermal continuity at the interface, since it is related to the variation of the junction temperature between the two TEGs associated in series as the electrical current varies.
-We then derive an expression for the equivalent series figure of merit, the optimization of which is compared to the so-called approach of thermoelectric compatibility.
-Finally we highlight the strong thermal/electrical symmetry between the parallel and series configurations and we compare our derivation with recent results derived by Mahan for parallel configuration [Phys.
-Rev. B {\bf 87}, 045415 (2013)].
+We then derive an expression for the equivalent series figure of merit.
+Finally we highlight the strong thermal/electrical symmetry between the parallel and series configurations and we compare our derivation with recent published results for the parallel configuration.